 U.S. Bank FlexPerks Business Edge Travel Rewards Card

+(Editors Note: Information provided was accurate as of the date of publication.
+Check with the issuer for the most up to date information and availability.)
 With the U.S. Bank FlexPerks® Business Edge™ Travel Rewards Card, you will earn one to three FlexPoints, depending on your category of spending.
 You’ll earn three FlexPoints for donating to qualifying charities, two FlexPoints on spending in the cellphone, gas, office supply, or airline categories, and one FlexPoint for spending everywhere else.
 Racking up 20,000 FlexPoints is good for one round-trip airline ticket ($400 value) and after $3,500 in purchases within the first 120 days of account opening, you will get 20,000 bonus FlexPoints.
 So to get to the first 60,000 in miles with this card, you could do the following:

 • Run through $12,000 per year in spending of your cellphone, gas, and office supply expenses (this creates 24,000 FlexPoints).

 • Collect the 20,000 bonus FlexPoints from the $12,000 in spending.

 • Donate $6,000 per year to a qualifying charity (18,000 FlexPoints).